HesaiTechnology/HesaiLidar_Swift_ROS/README.md

 # ROS_Pandar128

-This repository includes the ROS Driver for Pandar128 LiDAR sensor manufactured by Hesai Technology.
+This repository includes the ROS Driver for Pandar128 LiDAR sensor manufactured by Hesai Technology.Support UDP protocol version number is 1.3.

 ## Build